10-15-5/CoinbasePro-Trader/README.md

 Uses the cbpro python client to interact with the Coinbase API.

+##Getting Started

-To setup the program go into settings/config and change the API codes, the Telegram codes and the Currency you want to use.
+1) To set up the program go into settings/config and change the API codes, the Telegram codes, and the Currency you want to use.
-After that the program will ask you what crypto you want to buy and how much you want to spend and these will be saved to a txt file in settings.
+2) After that the program will ask you what crypto you want to buy and how much you want to spend, and these will be saved to a txt file in settings.

 ***You need to have funds in your CoinbasePro account for this program to work***

-*NB This program is not perfect and there may be a few bugs in it, just let me know if you find anything and I will try to fix it ASAP.*
+*NB This program is not perfect and there may be a few bugs in it, just let me know if you find anything, and I will try to fix it ASAP.*

 *Some of this program does need to be changed to be more efficient, or to just use less code, I will be doing